ahlstromcj/seq66/README.md

         *   Fixed nasty segfault opening new file while Editor tab open.
         *   Fixed bug: port-mapping Remap and Restart did not work due to timing.
+        *   Fixed error in "quiet" startup that would cause immediate exit.
         *   Related to issue #115: Added ability to select a line in the data pane and grab a handle to change its value.
         *   Refactored and extended zoom support, added it to event and data